Nicolás Rodríguez Carrasco: Rebellion plot

 Since at least 1935, the organization had been plotting a rebellion against the government.
 Carlos Walterio Steinman, a former colonel in the Mexican Army living in New York, told Rodríguez Carrasco he had raised over 4 million dollars to help in a "change of government" in a letter dated July 3, 1935.

 Rodríguez Carrasco established a Revolutionary Mexicanist Action headquarters in Mission, Texas.
 Rodríguez Carrasco approached wealthy Texan oilmen whose assets in Mexico were negatively affected by worker strikes and government policies for funds.
 Other donors he personally received funds from included Reverend P.L.
 Delgado, William H. Wood, and a wealthy farmer only known as Smithers.

-He also received funds to purchase armament from his very close friend and former governor of San Luis Potosí, Saturnino Cedillo.
+Rodríguez Carrasco also received funds to purchase armament from his very close friend and former governor of San Luis Potosí, Saturnino Cedillo.
 Cedillo, by 1937, had grievances with Cárdenas and alleged ties to German Nazis.
 Cedillo also had several private meetings with members of the Revolutionary Mexicanist Action.

-By March of 1937, Rodríguez Carrasco was receiving $2000 to $3000 a month in donations from American and Mexican nationals alike for the Revolutionary Mexicanist Action.
+By March 1937, Rodríguez Carrasco was receiving $2000 to $3000 a month in donations from American and Mexican nationals alike for the Revolutionary Mexicanist Action.
 The money was given to contacts that would regularly travel from Brownsville and Nogales.
 Rodríguez Carrasco also met with Henry Allen in 1937.
 Allen was a prominent figure of an American anti-Semitic fascist group known as the Silver Legion.
 Allen offered Rodríguez Carrasco protection and both directly received funds from the Nazi Party.

-1938 November Rebellion
+1938 January Rebellion

 The Mexican Government had received various reports on Rodríguez Carrasco's plot and purchases of weapons.
-On November 13, 1938, the rebellion was launched in Tamaulipas where troops had been already dispatched at the request of Tamaulipas governor Marte R. Gómez.
+On January 31, 1938, the rebellion was launched in Tamaulipas, where troops had been already dispatched at the request of Tamaulipas governor Marte R. Gómez.
+Three Gold Shirts members and one police officer were killed in a day of fighting.

 Historian Alicia Gojman de Backal opined that the rebellions largely failed in part of Rodríguez Carrasco's inability to attract a large number of followers as his movement fundamentally did not appeal to the masses.
 As nationalization of the oil industry proved to be beneficial and popular to the majority of the population, very few, especially people of the lower and middle class, opposed it.

 Illness and death

 Sometime between late 1939 and early 1940, Rodríguez Carrasco developed aplastic anemia.
 In February 1940, an informant to the Mexican government with close contact with Rodríguez Carrasco reported he had contracted typhoid fever and traveled to a sanatorium in Chicago.
 The informant also claimed Rodríguez Carrasco at this time had become difficult to recognize citing significant weight loss and newfound usage of glasses.
 No longer politically motivated, Rodríguez Carrasco requested a pardon from Cárdenas to be allowed to return to Mexico, citing his terminal illness.
-He was granted amnesty and moved into his mother's house on the 5th of August.
-He died 6 days later on August 11 from his illness.
+He was granted amnesty and moved into his mother's house on the 5 August.
+He died six days later on August 11 from his illness.